Anshul619/Golang/Readme.md

 - Go technically is [pass by value](https://stackoverflow.com/questions/47296325/passing-by-reference-and-value-in-go-to-functions).
 - Go is a [case-sensitive language](https://en.wikipedia.org/wiki/Case_sensitivity).

-# :star: Why is Golang fast compared to other languages?
-- Golang is faster than other programming languages because of its simple and efficient memory management and [concurrency model](GoRoutines&Channels.md).
-- The compilation process to machine code is very fast and efficient.
-- Additionally, the dependencies are linked to a single binary file thereby putting off dependencies on servers.
-- It also uses a compile-link model for generating executable binaries from the source code.

-> To put it simply, if Docker had not been written in Go, it would not have been as successful. ~Solomon Hykes

 # Key Features

 | Title                                                                                                    | Remarks                                                                                                                                                                                                                                                                                          |